jasminechatfield/drugsandwires/about.md

 Drugs and Wires is an ongoing webcomic created by [Mary Safro aka Cryo](https://marysafro.crd.co/) (original premise, art, writing, drug research) and [Io Black](https://blackiochronicles.tumblr.com/) (writing, editing, plot development).
 It doubles up as a sequel to Dreamspace, a trilogy of motion comics published between 2013 and 2014.

+As of 2022 Mary works on scripting and sketching with Io Black providing some additional material, [Michael Sexton](https://everblue-comic.com/) does final inks and colors.

 ### So, do I have to have read Dreamspace to understand this comic?

 Nope.
 While Drugs and Wires picks up after the conclusion of Dreamspace, it’s ultimately intended to stand on its own.
 But if you haven’t read Dreamspace yet, why not take a few minutes to [check it out](http://dreamspace.nfshost.com/)?
 Word of warning: The comic features some flashing animation.